 By MICK ROBERTS ©

-By the mid 1950s, Melbourne’s Young and Jackson’s Hotel had become famous for the nude, Chloe – a 260 by 139cm oil canvas painting of a young Parisian girl – hanging in its bar.
+During the 1950s Melbourne’s Young and Jackson Hotel had become famous for the nude, ‘Chloe’ – a 260 by 139cm oil canvas painting of a young Parisian girl – hanging in its bar.

-That was until “Chloe the Second” was unveiled by Sydney publican, Claude Edwards in his Sussex Hotel.
+That was challenged in 1954 when Sydney publican, Claude Edwards unveiled “Chloe the Second” in the Sussex Hotel.

-Melbourne’s Chloe had been produced by French figure painter Jules Joseph Lefebvre in 1875, while Sydney’s ‘Chloe the Second’ was the creation of “spare-time artist” Edward Bourke in 1954.
+Melbourne’s Chloe had been produced by French figure painter Jules Joseph Lefebvre in 1875, while Sydney’s ‘Chloe the Second’ was the creation of “spare-time artist” Edward Bourke.

-Bourke, 58, presented his painting to publican Edwards, who unveiled ‘Chloe the Second’ in a corner of his public bar on Monday September 6 1954.
+Bourke, 58, presented his painting to publican Edwards, who unveiled ‘Chloe the Second’ to the public in a corner of his public bar on Monday September 6 1954.

-While the original Chloe, a bosomy nude, has graced the walls of Young and Jackson’s Hotel in Melbourne since 1909, the fate of Sydney’s ‘copy’ remains a mystery.
+While the original Chloe, a bosomy nude, has graced the walls of Young and Jackson Hotel in Melbourne since 1909, and remains a treasured attraction.
+However, the fate of Sydney’s ‘copy’ remains a mystery.

 © Copyright Mick Roberts 2018